Jody-Geers/browser-friendly-horizontal-scroll-layout/README.md

 ## API

-  Simply add pages wraped in a div with, class="panel".
+  Simply add pages wraped in a div with, class="panel". - Please see index.js

 ## License